 Half Greek, half English, Natasha was once a successful fashion executive.
 Then, during a visit to a factory in East Asia, she came face to face with the conditions of people working for large fashion companies.
 She went back, quit her job, and founded Generation Generous, a company producing sustainable bags and providing consultancy for fashion industries interested in sustainable models.
 Amazing, right?
 Visit her TEDx talk to listen to the whole story.

 “Can you imagine a future where everyone does something to make the world a better place?”

-Sam is founder and director of Les Têtes de L’Art, a French organization based in Marseille and working at the crossroads of culture, informal education and social and solidarity-based education.
-He is also an actor and dramaturgue, and passionate about education and arts and how the combination of both can help us reflect on the challenges and problems of our world.
+Sam is founder and director of Les Têtes de L’Art, a French organization based in Marseille, and is working at the crossroads of culture, informal education and social and solidarity-based education.
+He is also an actor and dramaturge with a passion for education and the arts.
+It is his belief that the combination of both can help us reflect on the challenges and problems of the world.